michal-harish/drift/README.md

 * We should try to wrap segement processing units into cpu-bound threads (may require C programming) -> https://github.com/peter-lawrey/Java-Thread-Affinity
 * Think about UTF8 column type before it's too late (everything is just a byte array atm)
-* We'll surely need a 64-bit DOUBLE too
+* Multiple records are grouped into Segments with blockstorage for each column
-* Multiple records are stored together in an Segment, which can be distributed across different nodes
+* Segments of the same table can live across different nodes
+* Each segment muss be pre-sorted at load-time by a configurable sort method and multiple segments are sorted with merge-sort at query time
 * All columns must be present in each segment for sophisticated mapping, i.e. columns cannot be stored across multiple locations
 * Each segment is stored as an LZ4-compressed in-memory buffer, therefore records cannot be addressed individually but can be stored efficiently in memory and thus queried and filtered at very high speeds
 * All the communication storage and streaming is compressed with LZ4 High Compression algorithm.
-* Standard method of querying is replaced 2 separate processes:
-  * Filter - produces a FilterBitSet for given range (set of segments)
-  *  Select - doesn't have a where condition but is given the FilterBitSet
-* Components: Loaders -> Loading Interface -> Storage <- Filter Interface <- Select Interface
-  *  Loading is done using IPC and is only defined by a protocol so any language can be used
-  * Memory Mapped Files are used for storage
-  *  Go , C and other low-level languages can be used to implement the central component
-  * Filter and Select Interfaces should be done in Scala as this allows for passing mapper/select code around nicely
-* The protocol uses BIG_ENDIAN format as it is better suited for filtering comparsions
+* The protocol uses BIG_ENDIAN format as it is better suited for stream filtering
 * Trivial binary protocol with transparent LZ4 streaming compression is used, with following data types:
-* Each segment can be sorted at load-time with quick-sort and multiple segments are sorted with merge-sort at query time

     ID  Data Type      Size(bytes)      Description
     ...................................................................................................